Lavender Butter Cookies Recipe

 - In the bowl of a stand mixer using the paddle attachment or in a large bowl using a hand mixer, cream together the butter and sugar.
 Add the egg and vanilla, beating until smooth.
 With the mixer on low speed, add the flour mixture, stirring until just combined.

 - Turn the dough out onto a lightly floured surface and divide it in half.
 Shape each half into a log, about 1 3/4 inches in diameter and 8 inches long.
-Wrap the logs plastic and refrigerate for at least 1 hour.
+Wrap the logs in plastic wrap and refrigerate for at least 1 hour.
 (You can refrigerate the logs as long as overnight, or freeze them for up to several months.
 Thaw, if necessary, before proceeding.)
-(For the cookies in the photo, I squared off the log, for square-ish cookies.)
+For the cookies in the photo, I squared off the log, for square-ish cookies.

 - Preheat the oven to 375°F. Line baking sheets with parchment.